ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 | **Random Forest** | 0.25501 | 0.22665 | 0.22829 |
 | **XGBoost** | 0.30545 | 0.31763 | 0.32089 |

-Here, a combination of TF-IDF and Random Forests seem to work the best, although without tuning each combination we won't know the optimal pair for sure.
+Here, a combination of TF-IDF and Random Forests seem to work the best, although without fine-tuning each combination we won't know the optimal pair for sure.

 ## Conclusion ##
-We've seen how to scrape for songs and lyrics, generate features and build models in R. In the next part, we'll take at look at using more cutting-edge techniques for feature engineering and modelling using Neural Networks in tensorflow.
+We've seen how to scrape for songs and lyrics, generate features and build models in R. In the next part, we'll take at look at more sophisticated techniques for feature engineering and modelling using Neural Networks.